 Impaired Driving (DUI) Defence Lawyer in Ottawa

-Driving home after drinking 2 beers during the night may seem like a good idea, but if the readings on the police’s breathalyzer machine are .80 or higher, you can be charged with impaired driving.
+Driving home after drinking 2 beers during the night may seem like a good idea, but if the readings on the police’s breathalyzer machine are .80 or higher, you can receive an impaired driving charge.
 Driving over the legal limit is sometimes called driving while impaired (DWI), driving under the influence (DUI), and impaired driving.

-When charged with impaired driving or driving over .80 offence, you automatically lose your licence for 90 days.
+When charged with impaired driving or driving over the legal limit of .80 , you automatically lose your licence for 90 days.
 The costs of a conviction can be overwhelming.
 The fine, the mandatory ministry course, the installation of an interlock device, and the rising cost of insurance, are but a few of the future expenses.

 Often, individuals charged with a drinking and driving, or driving under the influence (DUI), have never been in trouble with the law before.
-Céline has defended many people against charges of driving while impaired or over .80.
+Céline has defended many people against charges of driving while impaired or a blood alcohol level over .80.

 Types of drinking and driving offences

 A person is considered to be impaired if their ability to drive is compromised by alcohol or drugs.
 Evidence of impairment may include observations of erratic driving, weaving, or causing an accident.
-Other evidence may include personal observations of the driver, such as bloodshot eyes, flushed face, odor of alcoholic beverage, slurred speech, and loss of motor coordination times.
+Other evidence may include personal observations of the driver, such as bloodshot eyes, flushed face, odor of alcoholic beverage, careless driving / dangerous driving, slurred speech, and loss of motor coordination times.

 The term “over .80″ means that the concentration of alcohol in a driver’s body exceeded 80 milligrams in 100 milliliters of blood.
 The alcohol concentration is determined from an analysis of breath or blood samples obtained by the police with a breathalyzer.